 So, what’s the minimum time I should own my apartment before selling?So, what’s the minimum time I should own my apartment before selling?

-Unless you’re in the buying and flipping business, the minimum amount you should own your apartment before selling is at least two years.
+Unless you’re buying and flipping business, the minimum amount, you should own your apartment before selling is at least two years.
 This will let you take advantage of the Capital Gains Tax benefits.

 But in general, it’s good to play by the five-year rule of owning your home before selling.
 The longer you wait, the more equity you’ll have, and your home is more likely to have appreciated.